jbock-java/zerobuilder/README.md

   There's a separate [documentation for beans](beans.md).

 In general, zerobuilder is more useful the more fields your data classes have.
-Alternatively, you may consider modeling your business case using enums and maps instead.
+Alternatively, you may also consider storing the data in `HashMap`s.

 ### Non goals